abegodong/deployhook/README.md

 deployhook
 ==========

-Deploy hook is a nodejs server used as a hook for deploying GIT repository to s server from various GIT service that includes on commit hook such as GitHub, BitBucket and Springloops
+Deploy hook is a nodejs server used as a hook for deploying GIT repository to a server from various GIT services that have commit hooks, such as GitHub, BitBucket and Springloops.